 On the flip side, resolving a simple plumbing leak at a flat we rent out to an NHS front line employee has been both frustrating and challenging to resolve.
 The companies we need to work with only communicate by phone and email – when they respond at all.
 The tennant’s web form submission was ignored for days.
 If it wasn’t for my husband’s sheer persistence and tenacity, the plumber would not be booked.

 Just yesterday, my mobile operator sent me a text message asking me not to call their 0345 number because their call center is overwhelmed.
 If I need assistance, they recommend I try self-service via the FAQs and help sections of their website.
 I was shocked!
 Given the widespread use of Facebook Messenger, Twitter DMs and WhatsApp, shouldn’t they have other means to communicate with their customers?

 Reflecting on these recent customer service experiences, brings me to a statement our CEO Ragy Thomas recently made:

 “The choice is not between systems or platforms.
 The choice is between regressing to the past or embracing the future.
 The choice is between staying traditional or making the leap to modern.
 The choice is ending up on the wrong side of history — or being on the right side.”

 In today’s world, the ability to care for customers – truly care for customers – requires the ability to connect across modern channels.
 This includes messaging, video conferencing and social media.
 These communication choices are an essential fabric of society and completely natural for the vast majority of the UK population.
 With this in mind, why are so many companies still relying on telephone calls, email and web content to help customers?

-To learn more about embracing and overcoming the current communication challenges your company is facing, watch our webinar, Please Hold… All Representatives are Busy.
-Finally, please do let us know how we can help you reimagine your call centre to satisfy today’s 21st-century customer.
+To learn more about embracing and overcoming the current communication challenges your company is facing, read our blog, Please Hold… All Representatives are Busy.
+Finally, please do let us know how we can help you reimagine your call center to satisfy today’s 21st-century customer.